acdaniel864/capstone/README.md

-# README - Why This Wine
+# README - What, Where and Wine
 **Price Predictive Modelling of Consumer Wines - an Application for Wine Comparison**<br>
 Capstone Project by Aaran Daniel<br>